Effective training of deep convolutional neural networks for hyperspectral image classification through artificial

 \section{Acknowledgements}

 This work has been partially supported by the projects: `Representation of dynamic 3D scenes using the Atomic Shapes Network model' financed by the National Science Centre, decision DEC-2011/03/D/ST6/03753 and `Application of transfer learning methods in the problem of hyperspectral images classification using convolutional neural networks' funded from the Polish budget funds for science in the years 2018-2022, as a scientific project under the ,,Diamond Grant'' program, no. DI2017 013847.
 M.O. acknowledges support from Polish National Science Center scholarship 2018/28/T/ST6/00429.

 This research was supported in part by PLGrid Infrastructure.
 The authors would like to thank Laboratory of Analysis and Nondestructive Investigation of Heritage Objects (LANBOZ) in National Museum in Kraków for providing the pigments dataset, in particular to Janna Simone Mostert for her help in the preparation of paintings and Agata Mendys for acquisition of the dataset.
 The authors also thank Zbigniew Puchała for help in carrying out statistical analysis of the results.
-Additionally authors thank to Yu et al~\cite{yu2017convolutional} for sharing the code.
+Additionally authors thank Yu et al~\cite{yu2017convolutional} for sharing the code.